GENERAL TERMS AND CONDITIONS

 10.1 PHCEU warrants that Products, subject to paragraph 8 of this Article, are free from defect in material and workmanship and in all material aspects comply with the specifications set forth in the corresponding installation, instruction, and service manuals.

-10.2 Unless stated otherwise in Writing, the warranty period for newly manufactured Products is twelve (12) months from the date of their delivery to the Buyer.
+10.2 Unless stated otherwise in Writing, the warranty period for newly manufactured Products is at least twelve (12) months from the date of theirdelivery to the Buyer.
 If the proof of the date of delivery cannot be provided by the Buyer to PHCEU, the warranty period will start from the date of a corresponding invoice issued by PHCEU for the Products.

 10.3 PHCEU’s sole and exclusive obligation and the Buyer’s sole and exclusive remedy with respect to claims under this warranty shall be limited, at PHCEU’s discretion, to repair, replacement or refund of defective and non-conforming Product.
 Any such obligation is conditional on the Buyer giving prompt notification and satisfactory proof of any defect and non-conformity.